symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

     c:\> cd ..\..
     c:\> php lib\vendor\symfony\data\bin\symfony -V

-The `-V` option also displays the path to the symfony installation directory, which is stored in `config/ProjectConfiguration.class.php`.
+After you have created your project (below), running this command also displays the path to the symfony installation directory, which is stored in `config/ProjectConfiguration.class.php`.

-If the path to symfony is an absolute one (which should not be by default if you follow the above instructions), change it so it reads like follows for better portability:
+If when you check this, the path to symfony is an absolute one (which should not be by default if you follow the below instructions), change it so it reads like follows for better portability:

     [php]
     // config/ProjectConfiguration.class.php